killown/gnome-timer/README.md

       2h 2hours  48hr  1y 12month  55s500ms 300ms20s 5day

 When parsing, systemd will accept the same time span syntax.
 Separating spaces may be omitted.
-The following time units are understood:
+The following time units are understood

      usec, us
      msec, ms